0xAquaWolf/AquaFiles/README.md

 # AquaFiles (dotfiles)

-> My dotfiles and other configs to bootstrap my (PDE) Personal Development Enviroment.
+> configs for bootstrapping my Personal Development Enviroment.

-My primary operating system is macOS, but I do use Linux (arch, btw!) occasionally.
+My primary operating system is macOS, but I do use Linux (arch, btw!).

 **Feel free to try out my dotfiles or use them as inspiration!** If you have a suggestion, improvement or question, please open an issue or PR!